 What can we learn from product return?

-Now, let’s find out how product returns can be used as good sources of information to help scale up the business.
+Now, let’s find out how you can use product returns as good sources of information to help scale up the business.

 Accurately pinpoint where you could have gone wrong